Pen to pan: A cuisine keeper’s tale

-CHENNAI: Once upon a time, before the region became the title of the popular movie franchise, Kolar Gold Fields was where several Germans, Scottish, French and Dutch people worked.
+BENGALURU: Once upon a time, before the region became the title of the popular movie franchise, Kolar Gold Fields (KGF) was where several Germans, Scottish, French and Dutch people worked.
 It was a hub for Anglo-Indians too.
 Their lifestyle, including the cuisine, changed and gave rise to Anglo-Indian cuisine.
 Growing up among them was Bridget White Kumar.
-The chef and author, who flew down to the city from Bengaluru for a workshop at the Ministry of Chutney in the Radisson Blu Hotel GRT Chennai, is a preserver of the food and culture of this community.
-She is on a mission to bring out books and spread awareness with her masterclasses.
+The Bengaluru chef and author is a preserver of the food and culture of this community.

 Preserved in pages

-Bridget has penned nine books to date, publishing her first book, Anglo-Indian Cuisine A Legacy of Flavours from the Past, in 2004.
+Kumar has penned nine books to date, publishing her first book, Anglo-Indian Cuisine A Legacy of Flavours from the Past, in 2004.
 Recalling the daunting task, she says, “I sent a whole manuscript of 500 recipes to many publishers in Delhi, but they were not receptive.
 They said that this may not sell.
 And that they did not know that such a community exists.”
-She then raised this concern to the then president of Anglo-Indian Association, and they volunteered to launch the book.
+She then raised this concern to the-then president of Anglo-Indian Association, and they volunteered to launch the book.

 “The publisher told me not to bring out all 500 recipes in one shot.
-But a few recipes from each section,” she shares.
-As a result, a booklet was released and the recipes were divided into three editions.
+But a few recipes from each section,” she says.
+A booklet was released and the recipes were divided into three editions.
 This got her the Gourmand Cook Book Award in 2012.
-“It was judged as the best culinary history book from India and the feeling was thrilling,” shares Bridget.
+“It was judged as the best culinary history book from India and the feeling was thrilling,” shares Kumar.

 Similar is the story of her latest release, Nostalgic Anglo-Indian Comfort Food, which was judged fourth fourth-best cookbook in the world in 2023 under the Digital category, and nominated by Amazon Kindle.
-In this book, Bridget brings recipes interspersed with her childhood memories of growing up in KGF.
+In this book, Kumar brings recipes interspersed with her childhood memories of growing up in KGF.
 One among them is when the vendor of naatu kozhi mutta visited.
-“Whenever this old man came, the kids were excited.
+“Whenever this elderly man came, the kids were excited.
 We brought a big bowl of water and the eggs were put in it one after another.
-If the eggs sank to the bottom, they were good eggs, and if floated on the top he had to remove them and he was so disappointed because it was a loss for him,” she recalls.
+If the eggs sank to the bottom, they were good, and if they floated on top, he had to remove them, he would be so disappointed because it was a loss for him,” she recalls.

 A cuisine apart

-As her career as an author soared, Bridget was approached by renowned hotels and restaurants to teach their chefs.
-Last week, she was invited by Vikram Cotah, CEO of the GRT group of hotels, for a two-day masterclass, One Course to Master the Full-Course Anglo-Indian Meal, at the Ministry of Chutneys.
-“They are preserving the Anglo-Indian culture through its culinary delights,” she adds.
+As her career as an author soared, Kumar was approached by renowned hotels and restaurants to teach their chefs.

-In the interactive class, four Anglo-Indian dishes were prepared — mixed vegetable vindaloo, coconut rice, and meatball curry with mutton, and trifle pudding layer.

 ANGLO-INDIAN PEPPER CHICKEN